profsmith89/ctps/_sources/chap05.md

     # If we get here, client broke connection
 ```

+## A connection

-**A connection.** Inside the with-block, you'll notice that this script doesn't just create a socket.
+Inside the with-block, you'll notice that this script doesn't just create a socket.
 It introduces the idea of a *connection*.
 To understand this, we need to move away from our image of two people texting and think about a phone call.
 In a phone call, there's an open line between the two parties for the entire length of the call.
 Even when both parties are silent (i.e., no one is sending a message), the phone line keeps the two parties connected.
 This is how a server works with messages sent to its sockets.

 Let's see how we create such a connection.
 The next code block turns the pseudocode on line 12 of the previous code block into Python.
 It takes the socket the server created and manipulates it so that a client can message the server on this socket.
 In particular, the server script must `bind` the socket object to a host and port (line 13).
 This is equivalent to associating a cell phone (i.e., the socket) with a particular phone number (i.e., the host and port).